Grace-00/linguaflix/README.md

 ## First full stack project, stay tuned to see where this will go!

-Tech stack so far: Next.js, Tailwind, Prisma, Node, MySQL
+Tech stack so far: Next.js, React, Tailwind, Prisma, Node, MySQL

 How to start this project locally